Disable WordPress Admin Bar For All Users But The Admin with RegistrationMagic

 A Quick Solution Maker

-As you saw from the process described above, it is quite easy to disable WordPress admin bar for all users except administrators with RegistrationMagic.
+As you saw from the process described above, it is quite easy to disable WordPress admin bar for all users except the admin with RegistrationMagic.

-Do a test of these instructions on your site and let us know in the comments below if this tutorial was helpful or not.
-We have many more tutorials covering why RegistrationMagic is your ultimate solution for WordPress user registrations.
-Visit our Facebook Page to stay updated on latest RegistrationMagic feature launches.
+Do a test of these methods on your site and let us know in the comments below if this tutorial on ‘how to hide admin bar in WordPress for users’ was helpful or not.
+We have many more tutorials covering why RegistrationMagic is your ultimate answer to WordPress user registrations.
+Visit our Facebook Page to stay updated on the latest RegistrationMagic feature launches.

 - WordPress Class Registration Plugin – Enrol Users, Collect Payments & More - November 28, 2018